 Not only are you dealing with the crowds of people who didn't go Saturday because they wanted to avoid the crowds, but you're also battling with the people who just plain forgot to do their shopping and have suddenly realized that the weekend is about to be over.

 This last type of shopper is the most frightening.
 Their fervor is fueled by desperation.
 Their eyes are wild, their mouths are frothy, and their panicked grips are like iron clamps on the handles of shopping carts.
 Fun fact: last-minute shoppers are the #1 cause for broken carts.
 That might not actually be true, but it sure seems like it could be.

 Imagine if grocery shopping could be done each week in just 6 minute's time from the comfort of your own home.
 Seems like an impossible dream, right?
 Well, that's exactly what we're doing here at Caboodle.

 With our grocery delivery service, you spend just 6 minutes per week putting together your grocery list.
 Then, each week, your groceries are delivered straight to your door.
 Better still, it's actually CHEAPER than going to the store to do your shopping!

-Caboodle is in the testing phase right now.
-If you're somebody who lives in Pittsburgh and who's had enough of battling the crowds on grocery shopping day, then sign up for our wait list right below this paragraph.
+If you're somebody who lives in Pittsburgh and who's had enough of battling the crowds on grocery shopping day, then download our app right below this paragraph.
 It will change the way you think of shopping.